Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, folks, there's something going on here.

-Tonight the Republicans have a debate up against Monday night football.
+Tonight, the Republicans have a debate up against Monday night football.

 And the game they're going up against is the New England Patriots and the Miami Dolphins.

-And it's it's not, it's not just that people.
+And it's not just that people.

 But television's on every night.